-The soils in the study area are mapped as pertaining to the Commerce, Galvez-Commerce, and Acy-Essen-Jeanerette Associations.
-Commerce soils are loamy and occur on the natural levees of the Mississippi River.
-Galvez-Manchac soils are found along Bayou Manchac and New River.
-They are also loamy and used often for cropland.
-Acy-Essen- Jeanerette soils association consist of loamy soils on broad flats and in slight depressions (USDA 1971).
-The distribution of these associations is shown in Figure 3.
+The soils in the study area are mapped as pertaining to the Acy-Essen-Jeanerette and Sharkey associations.
+The Acy-Essen-Jeanerette soils Association consists of loamy soils on broad flats and in slight depressions.
+The Sharkey Association is formed of clay soils that occur on the natural levees of the Mississippi River and its distributaries (USDA 1971).
+The distribution of these associations is shown in Figure 4.